Francisco A. Marcos-Marín: Evolution of his work

-The author of more than thirty printed books and more than three hundred papers and reviews published in specialized journals, collective volumes or Festschriften, in several countries in different languages.
-He has presented more than two hundred communications at international conferences and delivered more than one hundred specialized seminars or workshops in different countries.
-He has also published two books of poetry and several short stories, and has contributed widely to American, Latin-American and Spanish newspapers, radio and TV broadcasts.
+Francisco A. Marcos-Marín is the author of over thirty printed books, over three hundred papers, and reviews published in specialized journals, collective volumes, or Festschriften in several countries in different languages.
+He has presented over two hundred communications at international conferences and delivered more than one hundred specialized seminars or workshops in various countries.
+He has also published two books of poetry and several short stories and has contributed widely to American, Latin-American, and Spanish newspapers, radio, and TV broadcasts.